Rainford High School: Rainford High Concert Band

-Uniform controversy
+Uniform controversy and protests

 In late 2022, the Senior Leadership Team at Rainford High enforced an existing requirement for pupil's skirts to be 'knee length', as per the uniform policy.
 The pupils at Rainford refused to follow this rule, and the SLT decided to give the chance for students and staff to come up with a compromise, which was implemented between November 2022 and February half-term.
-However, due to 'a refusal to comply by approximately 45% of the students' this was reversed back to the knee length requirement, with the exception of Year 11 pupils, of whom's skirts would have to be one finger above the knee.
+However, due to "a refusal to comply by approximately 45% of the students" this was changed back to the knee length requirement, with the exception of Year 11 pupils, whose skirts would have to be one finger above the knee.

 When pupils returned to the school in February 2023, they were greeted by school staff waiting to check for knee-length skirts, and then sending pupils either into the school to go to form as normal or forcing them to queue up outside the auditorium, where they would then be taken into the auditorium, and would be requested to fix the issue.
-If the pupil refused to or could not adjust their skirt to an 'appropriate length', their parents would be contacted, and they would be issued with a standards (break time) detention, with apparent threats of suspension if the issue was not resolved within a day.
+If the pupil refused to or could not adjust their skirt to an "appropriate length", their parents would be contacted, and they would be issued with a standards (break time) detention, with apparent threats of suspension if the issue was not resolved within a day.
 However, the school later denied suspending anyone for infringing the school's uniform policy.
-A petition was created on change.org on the same day, asking for the school to stop "controlling girls skirts".
-Within 3 days, the petition reached over 1,000 signatures.
+A petition was created on change.org on the same day, asking for the school to stop "controlling girls' skirts".
+Within three days, the petition reached over 1,000 signatures.

-Additionally, it is reported that the student body sent out invitations to a self-titled protest on the social media apps TikTok and Snapchat, on the next day, Wed 22nd Feb.
+It was reported that the student body sent out invitations to a protest on the social media apps TikTok and Snapchat, on the next day, 22 February.
 Videos on TikTok can be seen showing what looks like a sit-in, initially starting in the south block, before moving outside.
 In some videos, boys can be seen wearing skirts in support of the girls.
 There were reports of a suspected malicious fire alarm activation causing an evacuation.
-Students have signalled that they will continue to plan & perform protests over the issue.
+Students have signalled that they will continue to plan and perform protests over the issue.

-The Principal, Ian Young, reports that "The discourse with our young people has been positive and proactive" and that he's "delighted they have spoken with passion on this topic" but that as a school with "consistent standards and expectations" they are limited on what actions they can take.
+The Principal, Ian Young, reports that "The discourse with our young people has been positive and proactive" and that he is "delighted they have spoken with passion on this topic" but that as a school with "consistent standards and expectations" they are limited on what actions they can take.

-In response to the protests, on the 24th February, a St Helens Council spokesperson reported to the St Helens Star that "The council has been contacted by parents of pupils from Rainford High", and that they "have listened to their concerns and the council is working with the Academy to see how they can build relationships with the pupils, and in particular the girls."
+In response to the protests, on 24 February, a St Helens Council spokesperson reported to the St Helens Star that "the council has been contacted by parents of pupils from Rainford High", and that they "have listened to their concerns" and are "working with the Academy to see how they can build relationships with the pupils, and in particular the girls."

+An updated copy of the school's Uniform Policy released in June 2023 neglects to mention any requirements for the length of skirts and it appears that this rule is no longer being enforced by the school.